Newsletter

 In his remarks in Hebrew broadcast on Israeli media, Netanyahu said this opportunity exists because, during the “War of Redemption,” Israel had fundamentally changed the balance of power in Lebanon, including the elimination of Hezbollah leader Hassan Nasrallah.

-Explaining why he had agreed to a 10-day ceasefire called for by Trump, Netanyahu said, “I answered that call and I agreed to a timeout, or more accurately, a temporary 10-day ceasefire, to try and advance the agreement we began discussing during the meeting of ambassadors in Washington.”
+Explaining why he had agreed to a 10-day ceasefire called for by Trump, the prime minister said, “I answered that call and I agreed to a timeout, or more accurately, a temporary 10-day ceasefire, to try and advance the agreement we began discussing during the meeting of ambassadors in Washington.”

 Rejected Hezbollah’s preconditions

-The Israeli and Lebanese ambassadors to the United States agreed on Tuesday that their countries would hold direct negotiations following the first meeting between the two sides since 1993.
+The Israeli and Lebanese ambassadors to the United States met in Washington on Tuesday in the first direct high-level talks between the two countries since 1993, agreeing to continue discussions toward future negotiations.

 Netanyahu said Israel had two fundamental demands for peace talks with Lebanon: “First, the disarmament of Hezbollah.
 Second, a sustainable peace agreement, peace through strength.”